 If you’ve thoroughly figured out where to stay in San Francisco and are looking to explore outside of the city, there are several destinations that will speak to your wild heart.
 Napa Valley is the journey’s end for wine aficionados, while Lake Tahoe is the ideal destination for those who love the outdoors and water sports.
 For an eclectic getaway, traverse 76 miles south to Santa Cruz.
 Beloved by The Beach Boys and banana slug enthusiasts, the quirky city on the coast houses some of the best surfing spots in the country, organic food feasts, and enough vintage shopping to occupy you for weeks on end—only willing to peel yourself away from San Francisco for a few hours.

-After realizing how much the vibrant Californian city has to offer, you feel inclined to stay a few more days to explore all of your options.
+After realizing how much the vibrant Californian city has to offer, you feel inclined to stay a few more days in one of the cheap hotels in San Francisco to explore all of your options.
 With Travelocity, you’ll find the perfect accommodation for your stay in the City by the Bay.
-Whether you yearn for the modern digs near Union Square or the thrill of yesteryear that radiates off Haight Street, we’ll help you find the hotel that will ensure you enjoy your time in the Golden State…so much so that perhaps you’ll find it difficult to leave.
+Whether you yearn for the modern digs near Union Square or the thrill of yesteryear that radiates off Haight Street, we’ll help you find the perfect 4-star hotels in San Francisco that will ensure you enjoy your time in the Golden State…so much so that perhaps you’ll find it difficult to leave.
 You wouldn’t be the first to have this revelation—as Walter Cronkite once famously said, “Leaving San Francisco is like saying goodbye to an old sweetheart.
 You want to linger as long as possible.”